NormanLiana/ios-control-flow-lab/README.md

 }
 ```

-- appInfo.0 hasn't released yet
+//- appInfo.0 hasn't released yet
-- myCoolApp hasn't released yet
+- myCoolApp hasn't released yet-This will print
-- Thanks for looking at myCoolApp!
+//- Thanks for looking at myCoolApp!
-- I'm not quite sure what you are looking at
+//- I'm not quite sure what you are looking at
-- It will give a compile-time error
+//- It will give a compile-time error

 ***
 ## Question 3